enowars/bambi-service-testify/documentation/README.md

 Testify Service documentation
 ======================

-# <ins>Vulnerabilities
+# <ins>Vulnerabilities (3)

-The Testify Service consists of two different Vulnerabilities which must be exploited after each other to get access to the FLAGSTORE
+The Testify Service consists of three different Vulnerabilities.
+Two of them must be exploited after each other to access FLAGSTORE #1.
+The third VULN leads to FLAGSTORE #2

 ## VULN #1: User Password Hash Exposure